flashyzee/flashyzee/README.md

 - 🌱 I’m currently learning about everything related to CyberSecurity, IT Audit, and CyberSecurity Audit. etc...
 - 💞️ I’m looking to collaborate with anyone on anything related to the field of CyberSecurity, IT, and Programming Languages. etc ...

+<p> Want to connect with me? 🔌Click the social icons below! 👇🏾👇🏾 </p>

 <a href="mailto: zadedipe@purdue.edu">
     <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />
 </a>